MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. Choose Save to save the account.

-4. To print a Posting Accounts List for the account that’s displayed, choose File \>\> Print.
+4. To print a Posting Accounts List for the account that's displayed, choose File \>\> Print.
 You also can print this report for all accounts using the Chart of Accounts Report window.